-To prevent pregnancy during Clarus therapy, you must use effective birth control for at least one month before you start Clarus, while you are taking Clarus, and for at least one month after you stop taking Clarus.
+To prevent pregnancy during Clarus therapy, you must use effective birth control for at least one month before starting Clarus, all during Clarus therapy, and for one month after completing Clarus therapy.

 What is considered unprotected sex?

 In the case of Clarus, unprotected sex means not using two forms of effective birth control every time you have sex while taking Clarus and for one month after you stop taking Clarus.